-There’s a comfortable residents’ drawing room (‘The Library’) and the spacious, immaculately maintained bedrooms tick all the right boxes: good lighting, quality furnishing (with mahogany furniture including king size bed in doubles), efficient air conditioning, windows that open, comfortable chairs, flat screen TV, iron and board, hair-dryer, safe, broadband and plenty of connection points for laptops, chargers and so on - and the well-designed, if compact, bathrooms are very well maintained and supplied with bathrobes as well as good quality towels and toiletries.
+There’s a comfortable residents’ drawing room (The Library) and the spacious, immaculately maintained bedrooms tick all the right boxes: quality furnishings (with mahogany furniture including a king size bed in doubles), efficient air conditioning, windows that open, comfortable chairs, flatscreen interactive TV, movies on demand, free high-speed internet, iron and board, hair-dryer, safe and plenty of connection points for laptops, chargers and so on.
+The well-designed, if compact, bathrooms are very well maintained and rainfall showerheads, fluffy bathrobes and underfloor heating add a touch of luxury.

-Rooms 20 (1 suite, 2 family, 1 for disabled, all no smoking); lift, room service (limited hours); B&B €55-60 pps, single €75-80.
+Rooms 20 (1 suite, 2 family, 1 for disabled, all no smoking); lift, room service (limited hours); room only from about €69, B&B from about €89 per room.
 Children welcome (under 3s free in parents’ room, cot available free of charge).